4nd3r/runweb/README.md

 # runweb

-run website as app
+Run website like an app.

+I use it with tiling window manager.

-works for me, no support, no warranty
+Works for me, no support, no warranty.

 ```
 sudo apt install nodejs npm